Nelson19so/ReactDRF-OAuth/README.md

 # CliconEcommerceWeb
-Clicon E-commerce website using React and Django-rest-framework
+Clicon E-commerce website still under construction at the moment.